BL Lashes - June 04 2020

 If you can’t lower your humidity to the ideal level of 45-60%, have a quick assessment of which of your lash extension glues on hand is more suitable to use in high humidity.

-Remember, humidity speeds up the drying process for eyelash extension glues.
+Remember we said earlier that humidity speeds up the drying process for eyelash extension glues?
 In high humidity, any glue will dry 1-2 times faster than its original drying speed.
 If your humidity is high, use a glue with slower drying speed.

 An additional tip for choosing a lash glue for high humidity climate